raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

    plugboard_settings='')
 ```

-+ Add some code to set the initial position of the Enigma machine rotors to U, Y and T, to match the sending machine.
++ Add some code to set the initial position of the Enigma machine rotors to `U`, `Y`, and `T` to match the sending machine.

 ```python
 # Set the initial position of the Enigma rotors
 machine.set_display('UYT')
 ```

-You were sent "PWE" by the other operator as the encrypted key for this message.
-It was encrypted before sending to prevent an eavesdropper from being able to read it.
+The other operator sent you "PWE" as the key for this message.
+The key was encrypted before sending to prevent an eavesdropper from being able to read it.

-You first need to use your Enigma machine to recover the _actual_ message key by decrypting "PWE" using the settings sheet's rotor start position: U, Y and T.
+You first need to use your Enigma machine to recover the **actual** message key by decrypting "PWE" using the settings sheet's rotor start position: `U`, `Y`, and `T`.

-+ Add the following code and run your program to display the decrypted key
++ Add the following code to decrypt the key, and run your program to display the decrypted key:

 ```python
 # Decrpyt the text 'PWE' and store it as msg_key